-American Express, Visa, Euro/Mastercard.
+American Express, Visa, Euro/Master card.

 The hotel points to the following text in the confirmation email.
-It is understood that this wording was shown to the Complainant at the hotel on the basis that she had agreed to this term when ticking the Ts and Cs of booking.
+It is understood that this wording was shown to the Complainant at the hotel on the basis that she had agreed to the term when ticking the box to accept the Ts and Cs of booking.

-'Credit cards accepted are American Express, Visa, Euro/Mastercard.
-Guests must present a card under their own name on check-in.'
+Credit cards accepted are American Express, Visa, Euro/Mastercard.
+Guests must present a card under their own name on check-in.